 Does my indoor cat need to be vaccinated?

-Cats that stay indoors are not safe from what could potentially be carried in on your clothing or by other animals entering the home or yard.
-The feline leukemia virus vaccination is not necessary for indoor cats, but it is not the same case for the rabies and upper respiratory vaccines.
+Cats that stay indoors are not safe from what could potentially be carried in on your clothing, or by other animals entering the home or yard.
+The feline leukemia virus vaccination is not necessary for indoor cats, but it is not the same case for rabies and upper respiratory vaccines.
 Although the chances are slim, if a rabid bat flew into your home or yard and bit your cat, the fatal disease could be prevented by the previously given vaccination.

 What is FVRCP and core vaccine for cats?

 Feline viral rhinotracheitis calici-panleukopenia vaccine covers highly contagious and potentially fatal diseases that your cat can contract even from just the environment.

 How often does my adult cat need vaccination?